 Amazon Links and Cloaking

 If you want to cloak your affiliate links beware of how Amazon perceives those.
 These links are described as cloaked, but others call them pretty links.
 In other words, they use the long, ugly link that you get from Amazon and turn it into a much nicer link.
 These are great when verbally repeating links in a video or a podcast, but beware.
 Amazon does not like you using redirected links which are one and the same as a cloaked link.

 So if you want to have cloaked links on all your other affiliates, but not on your Amazon links, use a plugin like Thirsty Affiliates Pro that gives you uncloaking options for Amazon links or any other specific links where it might be going against their terms of service.

 Want to learn more about using WooCommerce for your affiliates?

-Here are a couple other posts you might be interested in.
+Here are a few other posts you might be interested in.